talassio/RCards/README.md

 ## No, really, how do I use the card?
-The card has three parts, a *map* table, that maps the alphanumeric keys of your keyboard to a scambled (random) table, a *Pass phrase* (of variable lenth, the above example is a three words phrase) and an 8 character in length *Spacebar code*:
+The card has three parts, a *map* table, that maps the alphanumeric keys of your keyboard to a scambled (random) table, a *Pass phrase* (of variable length, the above example is a three words phrase) and an 8 character in length *Spacebar code*:

   1. With the *map* you translate the web site's name to the *scrambled version*